rmcintosh/ezrb/README.md

 # ezrb
-a script to simplify squash commits on a pull/merge request
+a script to simplify squashing commits on a pull/merge request